khuck/nelder-mead/README.md

 by the implementaiton at https://github.com/YibaiMeng/nelder-mead, however has been modified for use as a two-step search strategy.
 The modification allows us to request a new point in the simplex, use those settings elsewhere in a program, and then report the resulting output.
-This removes the main "while" loop in the previous implementation, and replaces it with a simple state machine that allows us to iterate through the stages of SIMPLEX, REFLECTION, EXPANSION, and CONTRACTION as necessary.
+This removes the main `while` loop in the previous implementation, and replaces it with a simple state machine that allows us to iterate through the stages of SIMPLEX, REFLECTION, EXPANSION, and CONTRACTION as necessary.